We may get commissions for purchases made through links in this post. Thanks for the support! 👍

 However, why do some cars not include this feature in their design?
-There are a couple of reasons a manufacturer may leave out a window frame.
-It could possibly be for cosmetic purposes to give their product a different aesthetic that’s more pleasing to the eye.
-Oftentimes, they make this decision based on function for convertibles.
-A soft-top roadster just wouldn’t look as slick with the top pulled back, windows down, and the door frames sticking out like a sore thumb.
+A manufacturer may leave out a window frame for a couple of reasons.
+It could be for cosmetic purposes to give their product a different aesthetic that’s more pleasing to the eye.
+Often, they make this decision based on the function of convertibles.
+A soft-top roadster wouldn’t look as slick with the top pulled back, windows down, and the door frames sticking out like a sore thumb.

 Upsides of Frameless Windows

-Some of them are designed to raised up into the ceiling farther than they have before to combat this problem.
+Some are designed to be raised up into the ceiling farther than before to combat this problem.

 Other vehicles with frameless windows now have a unique feature called a short drop.
 This activates when you open the door by rolling the window down slightly and raising it back up as you close the door.

-As for convenience, most owners say it makes getting in and out of their cars with the windows down much easier.
+As for convenience, most owners say it makes getting in and out of their cars with the windows down much more accessible.

 Downsides to Frameless Windows

-Frameless windows do have a number of drawbacks.
+Frameless windows do have several drawbacks.
 They often allow for more road noise when traveling at higher speeds.

 In colder climates, they are more susceptible to having pieces of ice slip inside the door.
 This can cause window motor shorts and a handful of other electrical problems.
 Owners often complain of the stress it puts on the glass when shutting the doors as they are not secured inside a frame.